 OH and an absolutely adorable little review of this book!
 I CAN’T EVEN!

-Students become authors and plan their own informational books about snow.
-This is a great way to tie in a unit on informational writing.
-Click here for informational writing resources included in Writers’ Workshop 2nd Grade.
+This is a great way to write across subject areas and learn more about informational writing.
+Click here for informational writing resources included in our writing curriculum:

-A Craft… Of Course!
+A Winter Craft… Of Course!